-- At the time BRHP terminates a family's assistance, VAWA requires BRHP to include with its termination notice: - Notice of Occupancy Rights Under VAWA form HUD-5380 - Certification of Domestic Violence, Dating Violence, Sexual Assault, or Stalking Documentation form HUD-5382 - BRHP will request in writing that an applicant wishing to claim protection under VAWA notify BRHP within 14 business days.
+At the time BRHP terminates a family's assistance, VAWA requires BRHP to include with its termination notice:

+- Notice of Occupancy Rights Under VAWA form HUD-5380 - Certification of Domestic Violence, Dating Violence, Sexual Assault, or Stalking Documentation form HUD-5382

+BRHP will request in writing that an applicant wishing to claim protection under VAWA notify BRHP within 14 business days.

-- If a criminal record is the basis of a family's termination, BRHP must provide a copy of the record to the subject of the record and the tenant so that they have an opportunity to dispute the accuracy and relevance of the record. - If immigration status is the basis of a family's termination, BRHP will comply with the provisions found in 24 CFR 5.514(d) Notice of denial or termination of assistance.
+If a criminal record is the basis of a family's termination, BRHP must provide a copy of the record to the subject of the record and the tenant so that they have an opportunity to dispute the accuracy and relevance of the record.
+The family must be given a minimum of 15 days to dispute the accuracy and relevance of the records and allow the family to provide evidence of mitigating circumstances.

+If immigration status is the basis of a family's termination, BRHP will comply with the provisions found in 24 CFR 5.514(d) Notice of denial or termination of assistance.